TreeScaper/CloudforestDocker/docker_dev.md

 The [CloudForestDocker](https://github.com/TreeScaper/CloudforestDocker.git) repo contains all the files needed to build a functional Docker image.

-The primary file is name [Dockerfile](https://docs.docker.com/engine/reference/builder/), which contains the docker commands needed to build a valid image.
+The primary file is named [Dockerfile](https://docs.docker.com/engine/reference/builder/), which contains the docker commands needed to build a valid image.

 In addition, there are multiple files and directories used in constructing the CloudForest Galaxy container